 1 New Year, Many Inspiring New Goals?

-Facebook Twitter LinkedIn Pinterest 1 New Year, Many Inspiring New Goals?
-A new year always brings with it some fresh beginnings and often new goals.
-According to a recent study, 60% of people make New Year's resolutions, and of those, those who set specific goals are three times more likely to achieve them than those who just make general resolutions. [...]
+1 New Year, Many Inspiring New Goals?
+A new year always brings a fresh start and often new goals.
+According to a recent study, 60% of people make New Year's resolutions, and of those, those who set specific goals are three times more likely to achieve them than those who make general resolutions.
+As we open the calendar [...]

 "